Netspend Privacy Notice

 - App User Information: When you use our App, we also may collect certain information by automated means, such as through device logs, server logs and other technologies.
 The information we collect in this manner may include the device type used, the mobile operating system, device identifiers and similar unique identifiers, device settings and configurations, IP addresses, battery and signal strength, usage statistics, referring emails and web addresses, dates and times of usage, actions taken on the App, and other information regarding use of the App.
 In addition, we may collect your device’s geolocation information.
 Your device’s operating platform may provide you with a notification when the App attempts to collect your precise geolocation.
 Please note that if you decline to allow the App to collect your precise geolocation, you may not be able to use all the App’s features.
 Your device may tell you how to be notified about certain types of automated collection technologies and how to restrict or disable them.
 Please note, however, that without these technologies, you may not be able to use all the features of our Services.
 You can manage how your device and browser share certain device data by adjusting the privacy and security settings on your mobile device.

-Important Note: Information collected in connection with your application or use of a particular Financial Product is covered under the applicable Bank’s and Insurer’s privacy notice.
+Important Note: Information collected in connection with your application or use of a particular Financial Product is covered under the applicable Bank’s and Insurer’s Notice.

 To access or use our Services, you may be required to provide Personal Data.
 Personal Data is primarily collected, submitted, and/or transmitted: